grpc/grpc.io/content/en/docs/guides/cancellation.md

 ### Overview

 When a gRPC client is no longer interested in the result of an RPC call, it may _cancel_ to signal this discontinuation of interest to the server.
+[Deadline](https://grpc.io/docs/guides/deadlines/) expiration and I/O errors
-After that point, the server should stop any ongoing computation and end its side of the stream.
+also trigger cancellation.
+When an RPC is cancelled, the server should stop any ongoing computation and end its side of the stream.
 Often, servers are also clients to upstream servers, so that cancellation operation should ideally propagate to all ongoing computation in the system that was initiated due to the original client RPC call.

 A client may cancel an RPC for several reasons.
 The data it requested may have been made irrelevant or the author of the client may want to be a good citizen